dbselect/dbselect/README.md

 asc_desc | Specify ascending or descending order of given order by columns | `'asc_desc':'desc'` or <br> `'asc_desc':['desc']` limit | Specify the maximum rows the select statement should return (defaults to 1000) | `'limit':'10000'`

+The above 'keys' are considered standard keys of the configuration object.
+Any other keys defined in the configuraiton object are considered row filters i.e. they are added to the where clause.